 It depends on the accident.
 Sometimes both people are at fault—other times, the pedestrian may have walked into the road without the go-ahead from a pedestrian signal at the crosswalk.
 Sometimes, the driver may have ignored a red light.

-Reaching out to a pedestrian accident attorney in Indianapolis, IN, such as the ones available at Ward & Ward Law Firm, is your best bet to finding out who’s at fault and being prepared for any claims filed against you.
+Reaching out to a pedestrian accident attorney in Indianapolis, IN, such as the ones available at Ward & Ward Personal Injury Lawyers, is your best bet to finding out who’s at fault and being prepared for any claims filed against you.